david-prv/mini-ocaml/docs/examples.md

 # Examples

+Attention: ``checkStr`` will complain bitterly in case you give it an un-typed expression for lambda or let-rec expressions!

 ## Let
 ```ocaml
 evalStr "let x = if 3 <= 4 then true else false in x" ;;